About this form

 Early consultations with our team can be a helpful step before you begin drafting content.
-If you have questions about the publishing process or want to talk through ideas for content, design, format or delivery methods, contact a member of our team to set up an appointment to talk with a member of our team.
+If you have questions about the publishing process or want to talk through ideas for content, design, format or delivery methods, contact us to set up an appointment to talk with a member of our team.

 See also the Author's Guide to PNW Extension Publishing.

 What do I need to do before submitting this request?

 - Consult with your Extension program leader to make sure your publishing idea is in line with program priorities and goals.

 - Write your publication and assemble the photos, graphics or illustrations for it.

 - Submit your work for peer review.
 Your program leader manages the peer review process.